Lincoln’s Commitment to Anti-Racism

 Anti-Racism Commission Report

-Recommendations & College Actions Taken - Hilary term 2022
+Recommendations & College Actions Taken - Trinity term 2022

 'Continue the monitoring, recording, and reporting of welfare needs in general.
 Specifically, the College should find a more suitable and superior room for its Multi-Faith Prayer and Quiet Room.'